hhenry01/Sabotage/Server/README.md

 # Server
 Handles HTTP requests from the De1-SoC and the mobile app.
+Database functionality fulfilled by MongoDB via the `PyMongo` API.

+To run, enter `python3 server.py -i <ip address> -p <port number>`.
+For example:
+`python3 server.py -i localhost -p 8000`.
+If you do not specify the `-i` argument, it defaults to localhost.

 See [`Testing/Server/`](../Testing/Server/) for how to test.

 # HTTP Request Format
 The messages contained in the HTTP requests are formatted in JSON strings.
 ## De1-SoC POST